albertocorrales/albertocorrales.github.io/_posts/2025-06-22-Getting-starting-with-MCPs.md

   path: /assets/img/2025-06-22/0.png
 ---

-# Getting started with MCPs, add super powers to your AI assistant

 ## Introduction

 As AI assistants become increasingly integrated into our development workflows, the need for standardized ways to extend their capabilities has become paramount.
 Enter the Model Context Protocol (MCP) - a game-changing specification that's revolutionizing how we connect AI models with external tools and data sources.